Frost000/Chrome-Image-Flipper/README.md

 # Chrome-Image-Flipper

-Small Chrome extension used to flip images vertically or horizontally.
+Chrome extension used to flip images vertically or horizontally and open in new tabs for better browsing.

 # How to